BlueMountainBlackTea/OSworks/Logical forks/README.md

 | 1 | 0 |   |
 | 1 | 1 | 0 |
 | 1 | 1 | 1 |

+Building the tree: we first a build a sibling tree as an intermediate, before converting it into a parent-child tree.

 ```python
     [    P    ]